JayBrown/cURL-Drop-Companion/README.md

 * Leave the curldrop server running until the shared files have been downloaded
 * Stop the server (and if necessary close the redirect ports on your router/AP) by launching CDC without input and choosing "Clear Server" from the startup options
 * a verbose log file is written to `/tmp/local.lcars.cURLDropCompanion.log`

+## To-do
+* support for a `.persist` dotfile in the curldrop sharing directory: CDC would then keep the server running

 ## Uninstall
 * delete the main application and the user-defined curldrop sharing folder